icgc-dcc/dcc-portal/dcc-portal-api/API.md

 to `DonorResource.findAll` which thanks to the frameworks in play serializes this collection as JSON and returns the response to the requesting agent.

-Requests are not only so simple, and there are cases where a resource may talk different services based on certain conditions, and some services that can talk to different repositories.
+Requests are not always so simple, and there are cases where a resource may talk different services based on certain conditions, and some services that can talk to different repositories.

 ### Important Packages